 The Kure Beach Fishing Pier extends from the center of the strand and is the main geographic landmark in town beside Fort Fisher State Historic Site to the south.
 Dining right at the pier is limited, but the pier anchors the mental map.
 The K Avenue restaurants sit within easy walking distance, and building a day around the pier, a meal, and Fort Fisher gives the trip a clear shape without needing more than that.

 The corridor is genuinely small.
-There is no hidden back street with four more restaurants nobody talks about.
+There’s no hidden back street with four more restaurants nobody talks about.
 What you see from K Avenue is roughly what is available: a long-running seafood institution, a casual counter near the water, a handful of smaller spots, and the ocean a block or two away from most of them.
 Kure Beach dining rewards a visitor who arrives with a clear intention.
 The shorter list is the feature if the goal is a straightforward meal attached to a beach or history day trip.

 Timing the day